sayyid5416/telegram-bot-api/README.md

 - [Using a Local Bot API Server](https://core.telegram.org/bots/api#using-a-local-bot-api-server) _(`--local`)_:
   - More features will be unlocked & Limits would be removed.
   - For getFile, files will be downloaded and path would be returned.
-  - You will need to use tools like NGINX to download those files.
+  - You will need to use tools like [NGINX](https://nginx.org/en/) to download those files.

 - **More Info:**
   - Your own API endpoint, Ex: `<hostUrl>/bot<token>/getMe`.
-  - The Telegram Bot API server accepts only HTTP requests, so a TLS termination proxy needs to be used to handle remote HTTPS requests.
+  - Telegram Bot API server accepts only HTTP requests, so a TLS termination proxy needs to be used to handle remote HTTPS requests.

 <br>